UWNetworksLab/uProxy-p2p/README.md

 * `tools` directory contains some typescript and javascript to help Grunt.

 Source code
- * `src` holds all source code; no compiled files.
+ * `src` holds all source code; no compiled files
  * `src/generic_ui` generic user interface code
  * `src/generic_core` generic uproxy core-functionality code
  * `src/chrome_app` code specific to the chrome app
  * `src/chrome_extension` code specific to the chrome extension
  * `src/firefox` code specific to firefox
- * `third_party` holds external libraries we depend on that are copied into this repository.
+ * `third_party` holds external libraries we depend on that are copied into this repository
- * `node_modules` dynamically generated npm module dependencies.
+ * `node_modules` dynamically generated npm module dependencies
- * `scraps` temporary holding for sharing scraps of code.
+ * `scraps` temporary holding for sharing scraps of code

 Dynamically created directories (`grunt clean` should remove them)
  * `build` created by grunt tasks; holds the built code, but none of the code that was compiled.
- * `dist` created by grunt tasks; holds final distribution versions.
+ * `dist` created by grunt tasks; holds final distribution versions
- * `test_output` created by grunt tasks; holds test-output files.
+ * `test_output` created by grunt tasks; holds test-output files
  * `.grunt` holds grunt cache stuff
- * `.sass-cache` holds sass cache stuff

 ## Glossary of frameworks you need to know about

- * [AngularJS](http://angularjs.org) - a UI framework for html/JS apps.
  * [Jasmine](http://pivotal.github.io/jasmine/) - a testing framework for JavaScript.
- * Karma - a test runner for angularjs.
+ * Karma - a test runner
- * [Grunt](http://gruntjs.com/) (and the `Gruntfile.js` file) - a JavaScript task runner, used for compilation/building.
+ * [Grunt](http://gruntjs.com/) (and the `Gruntfile.js` file) - a JavaScript task runner, used for compilation/building
  * [NPM](https://www.npmjs.org/) (and the `package.json` file): NPM (node package manager) us used to specify dependencies on node modules we use for compilation, e.g. typescript and grunt.
-These dependencies get places in the `node_modules` directory.
+These dependencies get places in the `node_modules` directory
  * [Bower](http://bower.io) (and the `bower.json` file) - a package manager for the web.
 Used for javascript and web-libraries that the extension uses (e.g. angular).
 Note: this uses the file .bowerrc to specify where bower components get installed (in third_party/bower_components)
  * [TypeScript](http://www.typescriptlang.org/) as the primary language, which compiles to JavaScript.
-This does type checking and has some syntax improvements on JS, while letting us incrementally migrate and easily include external JS packages and frameworks.
+This does type checking and has some syntax improvements on JS, while letting us incrementally migrate and easily include external JS packages and frameworks
- * [sass](http://sass-lang.com/) to write css more beautifully.
- * Travis: a continuous build system.
+ * [Travis](https://travis-ci.org/): a continuous build system
- * Coveralls: a continuous coverage checking system.
+ * [Coveralls](https://coveralls.io/): a continuous coverage checking system